MadzCoin/madz-py/README.md

 pip install sirious
 ```

-All commands interfacing with the node need to use an Instance of `siriCoin()`
+All commands interfacing with the node need to use an Instance of `sirious()`

 To create a new instance, run:
 ```